sabir-aspose/words-docs-com/en/net/getting-started/platforms-and-interoperability/windows-azure-platform/converting-documents-in-windows-azure/_index.md

 timestamp: 2024-01-30-16-22-34
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how to perform document conversions in Windows Azure and details deployment considerations for cloud environments.

+{{% /alert %}}

 Aspose.Words on Windows Azure provides an ability to load, convert, and save documents.
 For this purpose, you can create an application that:

 1. Implements a simple ASP.NET form, enabling the user to load a document and specify the desired output format.